sahil-9915/Computer-vision-celestial-navigation/README.md

 └── README.md
 ```

 The included sample image is a long-exposure zenith shot suitable for testing the pipeline out of the box.
-Open `Zenith_star_trails.ipynb` to run interactively with inline plots, or run `zenith_latitude.py` directly from the command line.
+Open `Zenith_star_trails.ipynb` to run interactively with inline plots.

 ---